GameProgressive/UniSpySDK/README.md

 The Upgraded SDK/Modification made are released under BSD3 License (See [LICENSE](https://github.com/GameProgressive/RetroSpySDK/blob/master/LICENSE) for more information)

-The Origianl SDK license was released under BSD2 License reported here:
+The Original SDK license was released under BSD2 License reported here:

-`Copyright (c) 2011, IGN Entertainment, Inc. ("IGN") All rights reserved.
+Copyright (c) 2011, IGN Entertainment, Inc. ("IGN") All rights reserved.

 Redistribution and use in source and binary forms, with or without